 - We recycle all of our plastic, paper, cans, tins and glass, batteries

 - We only print if necessary, on 100% recycled paper, two sided printing on a new energy saving printer.

 - We provide information in the bedrooms about recycling, issues of waste management on an island and marine pollution, 2 Minute Beach Clean, Carbon Offsetting.

 - The hotel has a sewage treatment plant Bord na Mona Waste Water Treatment Plant Platinum Acorn inspected twice yearly by a qualified inspector.
 Discharge water from this is pumped up to our nature area behind the hotel where we are encouraging the natural reed bed system to expand.
 This provides a rich environment for many species of birds.

 - The self-catering cottage has a sewage treatment planta Bord na Mona 12 Module Waste Water Treatment Plant, inspected twice yearly by a qualified inspector.

 Every year we hope to increase our recycling.
-To achieve this we will have recycling bins in the hotel for guest use.
 We sell refillable water bottles from the restaurant and encourage customers to use these rather than disposable plastic bottles.(which we do not sell.)
-The proceeds from these will go to Inishbofin Conservation Initiative.
-We are considering purchasing a commercial composting unit for all our food waste, napkins and paper towels.
+We also sell reusable travel mugs.
+The proceeds from these go to Inishbofin Nature Trust.
+We compost all our food waste, napkins and paper towels.

 Our water comes from the mains supply derived from the island reservoir.